Dr Yvonne Novakovic

 Allen, A., Anderson, K., Bristol, L., Downs, Y., O'Neill, D., Watts, N. and Wu, Q. (2008) ‘Resisting the unethical in formalised ethics: Perspectives and experiences’.
 In: Power in the Academy.
 Stoke on Trent: Trentham Books. pp. 135-152.
 ISBN 9781858564470

 Yvonne is a member of the Editorial Advisory Board of the Qualitative Research Journal and a reviewer for a number of other business and education journals.
 She has twice been an invited panelist at the biennial Research Festival of the ESRC’s National Centre for Research Methods.
 In 2013 a paper co-authored with Professor Stephen Swailes that explored talent management in a Capabilities framework was shortlisted for the Alan Moon Memorial Prize at the 14th International HRD Conference at the University of Brighton.
 In 2016 she successfully bid for a funded PhD student to carry out research on her project on the implementation of financial regulation.
 She is an external examiner in the School of Education at the University of Sheffield.

 Research Degree Supervision

-Yvonne is currently supervising a student on the Doctor of Business Administration (DBA) programme researching into research software implementation in higher education, and a PhD student carrying out research into the implementation of financial regulation.
+Yvonne supervises students undertaking qualitative research towards the award of Doctor of Business Administration (DBA) and her funded PhD student is carrying out research into the implementation of financial regulation.
 She has previously been second supervisor for a PhD that examined the role of non-executive directors on company boards in Nigeria and part of the supervisory team for a student researching in the area of Islamic banking in Saudi Arabia.